thingsboard/thingsboard.github.io/_includes/docs/devices-library/index.md

 #### Welcome to the ThingsBoard Devices Library!

-This section is designed to provide a comprehensive collection of guides and tutorials that explain how to connect various devices to the ThingsBoard platform.
+Our Devices Library is a constantly growing resource is designed to provide a comprehensive collection of guides and tutorials that explain how to connect various devices to the ThingsBoard platform.

-Our Devices Library is a constantly growing resource that contains guides on connecting various devices to ThingsBoard.
-Each guide provides a step-by-step walkthrough of how to connect a specific device to ThingsBoard.

 <br>

 <div class="device-guides">